Talonee/Food-Tracker/README.md

 # Food-Tracker
-This project will track down food item using the product's bar code, find its nutrition values, and evaluate the user's daily nutrition intake.
+Food Tracker tracks down a food item's nutritional values using the product's bar code, it then has the option to allow the user to evaluate their daily hypothetical and actual nutrition intake.

-## Technical Description
+## The Process

 1. Scan and decode barcode images using the library pyzbar.
 2. Look for product's name using the barcode API, provided by [Barcode Lookup](https://www.barcodelookup.com/).